Isospectral Graph Transformations, Spectral Equivalence, and Global Stability of Dynamical Networks: Abstract

 \section{Abstract}

-In this paper we present a general procedure allowing for the reduction or expansion of any network (considered as a weighted graph) which maintains the spectrum of the network's adjacency matrix up to a set of eigenvalues known beforehand from its graph structure.
+In this paper we present a general procedure that allows for the reduction or expansion of any network (considered as a weighted graph).
+This procedure maintains the spectrum of the network's adjacency matrix up to a set of eigenvalues known beforehand from its graph structure.
 This procedure can be used to establish new equivalence relations on the class of all weighted graphs (networks) where two graphs are equivalent if they can be reduced to the same graph.
-We show such transformations are useful in determining whether a dynamical network i.e. a network of interacting dynamical systems has a globally attracting fixed point.
+Additionally, dynamical networks (or any finite dimensional, discrete time dynamical system) can be analyzed using isospectral transformations.
+By so doing we obtain stronger results regarding the global stability (strong synchronization) of dynamical networks when compared to other standard methods.